Rural Homes

 14 min read

-The Chicken Coop Revolution: Where Smart Farming Begins
+The Chicken Coop: Where Smart Farming Begins

 Setting up a complete RFID identification system for 25 chickens requires surprisingly modest components.
 The shopping list includes leg band tags ($40-65 total), a USB or serial interface reader ($25-50), and a custom loop antenna for nest boxes or coop entrances ($30-60).
 This $95-175 hardware investment unlocks capabilities that would have seemed like science fiction a generation ago: individual bird tracking, automated coop door control, and precise egg production monitoring when paired with appropriate software.
-Arduino forums and BackYard Chickens communities offer extensive DIY guidance for farmers ready to take the plunge.
+Arduino forums and BackYard Chickens communities offer extensive DIY guidance for farmers ready to get started.

 Beyond Manual Doors: Intelligence Meets Access Control